alan-turing-institute/sqlsynthgen/docs/source/installation.rst

 The ordering of the steps from end to end may be as follows:

 #.
 Make python classes based on source database schema tables.
-The console printout contains metadata about the source schema.
+Classes are output as stdout and is referred to as the `object-relational-model` (orm) value.
+Tables in schema must have primary key constraints in order for the orm to be generated.

 The example below shows the output when the source schema comprises of a table ``Person`` with three columns.
+The stdout is piped into a python file eg. person_orm.py

 .. code-block:: bash

-   (<your_poetry_shell>) $ python sqlsynthgen/main.py make-tables
+   (<your_poetry_shell>) $ python sqlsynthgen/main.py make-tables >> sqlsynthgen/person_orm.py

-which outputs the following:
+The orm value (snippet) is as follows:

 .. code-block:: python